Updated on June 28th, 2021

 Enclosed by Henry VIII to enable him to hunt his deer.
 Once you leave Hampton Court, don’t miss your chance to see some of the descendants of Henry’s deer which still roam the park today.

 Want to see more of London?
-Check out my One Day London Itinerary – 1 walk, 22 amazing attractions
+Check out my One Day London Itinerary – 1 walk, 22 amazing attractions & 21 Fantastic Things to do at London Bridge.

 What’s on at Hampton Court Palace & what’s open?

-Unfortunately, due to COVID, there a number of areas which are still closed as they are not able to be COVID secure.
+Unfortunately, due to COVID, there a number of areas that are still closed as they are not able to be COVID secure.
 This includes the Maze, 20th Century Garden & Chapel Court.
 Inside the palace, you are also not able to access the Mantegna & Cumberland Art Galleries.

 In addition, on my visit, some of the gardens (such as the Kitchen Garden) have suffered some uncharacteristic neglect over recent months.